USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

-4. If DiscrepancyResidueInfo.residue == true then the service sets Emanifest.residue = true
+4. If `DiscrepancyResidueInfo.residue == true` then the service sets `Emanifest.residue = true`
-5. If DiscrepancyResidueInfo.residue == true then the Emanifest. residueNewManifestTrackingNumber(s) can be provided.
+5. If `DiscrepancyResidueInfo.residue == true` then the `Emanifest.residueNewManifestTrackingNumber(s)` can be provided.

    - 5.1.
-If no Emanifest.residueNewManifestTrackingNumber(s) is provided, the service generates the following warning:
+If no `Emanifest.residueNewManifestTrackingNumber(s)` is provided, the service generates the following
+     warning:

      ```json
      {